APPLICATIONS ARE NOW CLOSED.

 No, these are grants made available through the CARES Act which was enacted to provide immediate assistance to individuals, families, and businesses affected by the COVID–19 emergency.

 What are eligible expenses for use of these grant funds?
+What expenses can I include on my budget form?

-The Child Care COVID 19 Stability Fund and the Paycheck Protection Program are made available through the CARES Act which was enacted to provide immediate assistance to individuals, families, and businesses affected by the COVID–19 emergency.
+You are eligible to apply for Child Care Stability funding if you received Paycheck Protection Program funds.
+However, the Child Care COVID 19 Stability Fund and the Paycheck Protection Program are made available through the CARES Act which was enacted to provide immediate assistance to individuals, families, and businesses affected by the COVID–19 emergency.
 Duplication of benefits is prohibited with federal funds.
 Applicants will need to certify (through completion of the application) that funds received from the Child Care COVID-19 Fund will be used in a different manner than the funds that were received from the Paycheck Protection Program.

 What is the “certificate of good standing”?
 What does it mean to have good standing with the state of Maryland?